top of page

 The first time window showcased starts with the domestic and agricultural practices of the Native Americans who lived in this region in the 1600s.
 The second time window moving into the 1700s showcases the earliest settlers who were considered subsistence farmers.

 These early farmers clear just enough land to raise enough crops to sustain themselves throughout each year.
 The third window is a result of numerous historical benchmarks converging within a window of time around the mid to late 1800s, such as the emancipation of slavery as a result of the end of the Civil War, the construction of the Historic National Road, (our Nation’s first federally funded roadway) and the heyday of our Nation’s industrial age, agricultural and domestic practices developed considerably.
 Mechanization allowed for the clearing of larger areas of farmland.
 Better developed road systems provided a more convenient and efficient method of transporting produce to larger commercial markets thus increasing agricultural commerce throughout our region.
-The fourth and final time window depicted in our “walk through time” at the Living Farm Heritage Museum includes the introduction of electricity to our region from the early 1900s to the 1960s.
-A case for the introduction of electricity can arguably be made as the one single most significant advancement affecting agricultural and domestic life practices throughout the history of mankind.

 bottom of page